BIGOLDTURKEY/Rock-Paper-Scissors-GUI/README.md

 # Rock-Paper-Scissors-GUI

-Download as zip and run the main.py file.
-However you download it, just run the main.py file.
-It should work.
-Enjoy.
-.
+Clone the repository in vscode.
+Run the main.py file.